the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 # leanpub-end-insert
 ~~~~~~~

-In this case, our function from the start could call these other smaller functions and aggregate their return values:
+That's how smaller problems are solved by creating functions for them and by combining them in another function to solve one big problem.
+In this case, the function from the start could call these new smaller functions and aggregate their return values:

 {title="index.js",lang="javascript"}
 ~~~~~~~